zPROBE: Zero Peek Robustness Checks for Federated Learning: Abstract

 \section{Abstract}

 Privacy-preserving federated learning allows multiple users to jointly train a model with coordination of a central server.
-The server only learns the final aggregation result, thus the users' (private) training data is not leaked from the individual model updates.
-However, keeping the individual updates private allows malicious users to perform \emph{Byzantine attacks} and degrade the accuracy without being detected.
-Best existing defenses against Byzantine workers rely on robust rank-based statistics, e.g., median, to find malicious updates.
-However, implementing privacy-preserving rank-based statistics is nontrivial and not scalable in the secure domain, as it requires sorting all individual updates.
+The server only learns the final aggregation result, thereby preventing leakage of the users' (private) training data from the individual model updates.
+However, keeping the individual updates private allows malicious users to degrade the model accuracy without being detected, also known as \emph{Byzantine attacks}.
+Best existing defenses against Byzantine workers rely on robust rank-based statistics, e.g., setting robust bounds via the median of updates, to find malicious updates.
+However, implementing privacy-preserving rank-based statistics, especially median-based, is nontrivial and unscalable in the secure domain, as it requires sorting of all individual updates.
 We establish the first private robustness check that uses high break point rank-based statistics on aggregated model updates.
 By exploiting randomized clustering, we significantly improve the scalability of our defense without compromising privacy.
-We leverage our statistical bounds in zero-knowledge proofs to detect and remove malicious updates without revealing the private user updates.
+We leverage the derived statistical bounds in zero-knowledge proofs to detect and remove malicious updates without revealing the private user updates.
 Our novel framework, \sys, enables Byzantine resilient and secure federated learning.
+We show the effectiveness of \sys on several computer vision benchmarks.
 Empirical evaluations demonstrate that \sys provides a low overhead solution to defend against state-of-the-art Byzantine attacks while preserving privacy.